tetrakai1/SoccerManager.jl/README.md

 # SoccerManager.jl
-A performant soccer manager simulator written in julia.
-Ported from https://github.com/eliben/esms.
+A performant soccer manager simulator written in Julia.
+Ported from [ESMS](https://github.com/eliben/esms).

+## Installation
 ```
-# Start julia REPL (this includes threads and optimization flags for example)
+# Start Julia REPL (this includes threads and optimization flags as an example)
 user@pc:~/path/to/package$ julia --threads=2 -O3

 # Enter the package manager REPL using the closing square bracket